harshjv/gmail-mail-merge/README.md

 # Features

-* Handles duplicate entries (by email)
+* Handles duplicate entries (by email address)
-* Works on HTML and plain text emails
+* Works with HTML and plain text emails

 # Usage